wafaabdalhadi/Chat-App-Using-Firebase/README.md

-# Flash Chat Using Firebase
+# Chat App Using Firebase

 A new Flutter project.